Find answers to common questions about PDF authenticity checking.

 There is one fundamental limitation to understand: the tool detects post-creation modifications, not fabricated content.
 If someone creates a fake invoice or certificate from scratch in Word and exports it to PDF, that PDF will show as Intact — because it was never modified after creation.
 The check only tells you whether the file was changed after it was generated, not whether the data inside it is truthful.
 See Can someone create a fake document from scratch? for details.

-For critical decisions, we recommend using this tool as part of a broader verification strategy rather than relying solely on automated results.
+For critical decisions, we recommend using this tool as part of a broader fraud-detection strategy rather than relying solely on automated results.

 Our PDF authenticity checker accepts PDF files up to 10 megabytes (10 MB) in size.
 This limit ensures fast analysis and optimal performance for most common PDF documents including contracts, certificates, invoices, reports, and academic documents.